-Tigo Staff Raise Funds To Support Breast Cancer Patients
+Tigo staff raise funds to support breast cancer patients

 Commenting on the initiative, the Director for Corporate Affairs, Gifty Bingley, reiterated the need for women to have regular examination as a sure way to ensure their wellbeing.

-According to the World Health Organization (WHO) figures, a total of 2,000 Ghanaian women were diagnosed of breast cancer in the year 2012.
+According to the World Health Organisation (WHO) figures, a total of 2,000 Ghanaian women were diagnosed of breast cancer in the year 2012.

 The disease has been identified as the second leading cause of cancer deaths in Ghana, with about 2,900 cases being diagnosed annually and at least one of eight women with the disease dying.